Reading now: Bridge inspection according to DIN 1076: regulations, procedure and technology

 What is DIN 1076?

-DIN 1076 is a standard that sets out the guidelines for monitoring and testing civil engineering structures in the field of road infrastructure.
-It defines the requirements for structural testing and specifies testing intervals and responsibilities.
+DIN 1076 is a standard that establishes guidelines for the monitoring and inspection of engineering structures in the road infrastructure sector.
+It defines the requirements for structural inspection and specifies inspection intervals and responsibilities.

 How often is testing carried out according to DIN 1076?

-The standard distinguishes between different types of tests:
+The standard distinguishes between different types of testing:

-• Simple inspection : A less detailed inspection takes place every three years between the main inspections.
+• Simple inspection: A less detailed inspection every three years between the main inspections.

-In addition, there are annual inspections , which are carried out as simple visual inspections by the building management or the responsible authorities in order to detect obvious damage at an early stage.
+In addition, there are annual inspections as simple visual inspections by the building management or the responsible authorities in order to detect obvious damage at an early stage.

-Who is allowed to carry out the bridge inspection according to DIN 1076?
+Who is authorized to carry out bridge inspections according to DIN 1076?

-The tests according to DIN 1076 must be carried out by qualified engineers or test experts .
-Specialized engineering offices , authorities or organizations such as TÜV are often responsible for this.
+Tests according to DIN 1076 must be carried out by qualified engineers or test experts .
+Often, specialized engineering firms, authorities, or organizations such as TÜV are responsible for this.

 How does a building inspection according to DIN 1076 work?